mycsphd/mycsphd.github.io/_posts/2021-03-10-do-i-need-an-ms-first.md

 author: Steven Swanson
 ---

 NO!
-You *do not* need to get a masters degree before enrolling in a Ph.D. program, and the majory of new Ph.D. students do not have one.
+You *do not* need to get a masters degree before enrolling in a Ph.D. program, and the majority of new Ph.D. students do not have one.
 In fact, if you know you want a Ph.D., it is a bad idea to enroll in a masters program first.
 Let’s consider the pros and cons.

 (There’s a  [video version](https://youtu.be/BWJKhhgPcf4?t=325)  of this answer.)